Professor Duncan McLaren

 Chemotherapy and new targeted therapy drugs are an important area of disease management.
 I have extensive experience in the use of Taxotere chemotherapy Abiraterone, Enzalutamide and Alpharadin for example in prostate cancer and Sunitinib, Pazopanib and Axitinib for renal cancer.
 I ensure early access to newly licensed effective drugs and entry into clinical trials for new treatments as team leader for Urological cancer trials with in the SE of Scotland.

-Some of the principal treatments carried out by Dr Duncan McLaren at Spire include:
+Some of the principal treatments carried out by Professor Duncan McLaren at Spire include:

 Spire Edinburgh Hospitals Murrayfield and Shawfair Park is only able to provide Covid-19 tests to patients undergoing surgery at our hospital.
 Covid-19 testing or antibody tests are not available as a standalone service.